jonassix/radixdlt-java/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Radix DLT Code of Conduct

 ## Our Pledge